 In 1990, on leaving school at the age of 16, I also joined the business.
 Then in 1995 we moved to our current location at 16 North Terrace, Mildenhall, where Adrian and Susan, myself and my wife Emma all work in the business, so we are 100% a dedicated family business providing personal care and attention at all times.

-We are now in our 80th year, and the business has grown considerably since my grandfather started.
-I am sure he would be very proud if he could see it today, as the business continues under his name 80 years on and three generations.
+We are now in our 82nd year, and the business has grown considerably since my grandfather started it.
+I am sure he would be very proud if he could see it today, as the business continues under his name 82 years and three generations on.
 I look forward to taking the business hopefully into its centennial.